-No adverse events or serious adverse events occurred after 68Ga-RM26 injection for all the healthy volunteers and the patients, and no obvious changes in vital signs or clinical laboratory tests were found before and after the injection of 68Ga-RM26
+No adverse events or serious adverse events occurred after 68Ga-RM26 injection for all the healthy volunteers and the patients, and no obvious changes in vital signs or clinical laboratory tests were found before and after the injection of 68Ga-RM26.

-As shown in Figure 1, the whole-body background of 68 Ga-RM26 was low, which facilitated the detection of both primary and metastatic lesions.
-Because of endogenous GRPR expression (23), the pancreas showed relatively high signal intensity, with an SUV{mean} of 20.34 \pm 2.54 at 30 min after tracer injection (Supplemental Table 3).
-68 Ga-RM26 was mainly cleared through the renal-urinary system, so bladder voiding was necessary before PET scanning.
-The spleen and liver showed moderate uptake, with SUVs of 1.28 \pm 0.24 and 1.26 \pm 0.20 at 30 min after injection, respectively.
-Uptake in the skeletal system, brain, lungs, mediastinum, and thorax were at background level.
+As shown in Fig. 1, the whole-body background of 68Ga-RM26 was very low, which facilitated the detection of both primary and metastatic lesions.
+Due to endogenous GRPR expression (23), the pancreas showed relatively high signal intensity with a SUV{mean} of 20.34 ± 2.54 at 30 min after tracer injection (Supplemental Table 3).
+68Ga-RM26 was mainly cleared through the renal-urinary system so bladder voiding was necessary before PET scan.
+The spleen and liver showed moderate uptakes with SUVs of 1.28 ± 0.24 and 1.26 ± 0.20 at 30 min p.i., respectively.
+Uptakes in the skeletal system, brain, lungs, mediastinum, thorax were at background level.